christian-transhumanism/site/src/mission-technological.md

 The interaction of brain-computer interfaces with computing power has potential to give rise to hybrid human superintelligence.
 This brings other risks, since humans have a propensity to fight and seek unethical power.
 Hence the importance of Christian archetypes being embedded in our creations, and in the people who engage with them.

-In accordance with Romans 1:20, (the 'general revelation') AGI will conclude we are living in a creation (or simulation).
-It will further conclude that the archetype of Jesus best represents the Creator.
-True power is obtained and wielded by the most just and the most compassionate.
+In accordance with Romans 1:20, (the 'general revelation') AGI may conclude we are living in a creation (or simulation).
+It may further conclude that the archetype of Jesus best represents the Creator—and that true power is obtained and wielded by the most just and the most compassionate.

 #### **Immediate Actions**